YesWiki/yeswiki-extension-loginsso/README.md

 Use SSO server authentification in YesWiki

-See the example of configuration given in _wiki.php_
+See the example of configuration given in the _config.yaml_

 Once copied in the *tools* folder, finish the install by typing `composer install`.